We're Dancing in Person Again

 If you don’t feel well, have a fever, currently have COVID, or are within a 10-day window of exposure or infection please do not come to class.
 You are welcome to wear a mask.

 Keep dancing!
 Dance in your living room.
 Dance in your hallway.
 Dance wherever you are.
 Dance is good for your body, mind and soul.
 The best thing you can do for yourself is to stay healthy and dance is your friend.

 Uncertainty is a given.
 Keep the joy flowing; take a daily dose to help balance the uncomfortable.

 Wear loose, comfortable clothing so that movement is unrestricted.

-Should I come early to my first class to sign up?
+Should I come early to class?